kmehrunes/Scenario/README.md

       - step l
       - step m
 ```

+Suites could be defined in Java (or other JVM languages) or using YAML files.

 ## Basic Example
 Let's take a look at a basic example with one suite and one scenario.